Health & Inequality

 For Discussion: Visit the United Nations World Health Organization website and the United Nations Development Program website to collect health data and any health-related maps related to your selected country.
 What is the relationship to health and inequality in your selected country?
 How does your country rank internationally in terms of economics and health factors?
 What is the social distribution of health impacts within your selected country?
 Who is affected the most?

 For Extra Credit: Watch and analyze the film ‘A Walk to Beautiful.’
-What is the problem presented in the film?
-What social and/or historical problems create the problem?
+Use the Inequality worksheet to address the problem presented in the film?
+Identify the different scales of inequality based vulnerability to fistula disaster (household, village, national, etc.) Who is affected and what are the risks?
 The film presents a clinic as a solution, yet the clinic only addresses the symptom.
-Consider the root causes of the problem.
-What type of solution would you propose that solves the root of the problem?
+Consider inequality as the root cause, and propose an intervention that will help prevent fistula disasters.